The Locals Behind Navy Yard's New Streetwear Shop Want to Redefine Men's Fashion in DC

 As a concept, Somewhere is quite simple.
 “We sell fashion and we sell coffee,” says Will Sharp, one of the three co-founders, all in their thirties, who are behind the new storefront in Navy Yard.
 But when you discuss the meaning, motivation, and long-term vision for the shop, the owners will tell you it’s much more layered.

 Somewhere (an ode to Japanese streetwear store Nowhere) is the brainchild of Maketto partners Sharp, Dominick “Dom” Adams, and digital marketing guru Steve Place.
 Adams and Place describe the concept to me on a warm, slightly breezy day in early October atop the F1RST Residences, a luxury apartment building that houses Somewhere on its ground floor.
 The view is incredible—on one side, construction is the only thing blocking a direct line to home plate at Nats Park; on the other, a view of the Southeast waterfront.
 Adams points to a smokestack a few blocks southwest and says that he grew up in the apartments below it.
-His family moved to DC during the Great Migration, when Southern black families traveled north after World War I.
+His family moved to DC during the Great Migration, when Southern black families traveled north during the 20th century.

 “If you look at our crew, it represents what DC really is,” says Adams.
 “We’ve got [me] a brown boy from the city, who went to DC public schools; a white guy from just outside the city, who went to a private school; and you got Steve, who has a Latino and Caucasian background, comes to the city for school, loves it, and contributes to the city.
 So you have those perspectives interacting without it being pretentious or hokey.”